FhermiLevel/House-Price-Prediction/README.md

 **2. Cross-Validation Results**

-To further ensure that the model results were consistent and not the product of overfitting, I applied k-fold cross-validation using both RMSE and R² Score as evaluation metrics.
+To further ensure that the model results were consistent and not the product of overfitting, I applied cross-validation using both RMSE and R² Score as evaluation metrics.

 On RMSE